 A Specified Entry Point can be any System Entry Point except those located at Storage Connection Points.
-Whereas one Specified Entry Point can be associated with more than one Specified Exit Point, it is not permitted to associate more than one Specified Exit Point.
+Whereas one Specified Entry Point can be associated with more than one Specified Exit Point, it is not permitted to associate more than one Specified Entry Point to an individual Specified Exit Point.